1. Full length size cases.

 2. Prime and add powder.

-6. Use you crimp die to lightly secure the wad.
-You can use Lee Precision Factory crimp die or a Lee Precision Carbide crimp die depending on the caliber.
-That way you can leave bullet seater crimp die alone and not mess up your settings.
+6. Use your crimp die to lightly secure the wad.
+You can use a Lee Precision Factory Crimp Die, a Carbide Crimp Die or etc. depending on the caliber.
+That way you can leave your bullet seater crimp die alone and not mess up the setting.

-7. Seal the top of your shot wad with Mom's fingernail polish or use a primer sealer.
+7. Seal the top of your shot wad with Mom's fingernail polish or use a primer sealer etc.

-DO NOT SHOOT AGAINST HARD SURFACESES AND ALWAYS WEAR YOUR SHOOTING GLASSES.
-IF YOU USE THE METAL CAP IT WILL PENETRATE 1/4 PLWOOD AT 10 FT.
+DO NOT SHOOT AGAINST HARD SURFACES AND ALWAYS WEAR YOUR SHOOTING GLASSES.
+IF YOU USE THE METAL CAP IT WILL PENETRATE 1/4 PLYWOOD AT 10 FT.